noelmiller/noelmiller.github.io/content/posts/the-future-of-linux.md

-Title: Image Based Systems are the Future of Linux
+Title: The Future of Linux
 Date: 2024-10-20
 Category: IT
 Tags: linux,bazzite,bluefin,fedora
-Description: I will be explaining why I personally believe that image based systems are the future of Linux.
+Description: Image based systems are the future of Linux.

 ---

 ### TLDR

-I personally believe that image based systems are the future of Linux on desktop, server, and IOT devices.
-I have been using a custom image of [Bazzite](https://bazzite.gg) as my day-to-day desktop image for slightly over a year.
-My usage of Bazzite has strongly influenced my opinion of what the future could look like.
+Image based systems are the future of Linux on desktop, server, and IOT devices.
+They provide many advantages over a traditional package based system, but they also have their own challenges.
+I explain why you should still use them, and why I am confident that they will become the standard in the future.

 [TOC]